-Demolition” – Any act of destroying, pulling down, removing or razing a building or commencing the work of total or substantial destruction of a building.
+“Demolition” – Any act of destroying, pulling down, removing or razing a building or commencing the work of total or substantial destruction of a building.

-“Protected Tree” – Any existing healthy tree on private land with a DBH of ten (10) inches or greater, located in the setback area, which does not pose an immediate hazard to person or property or is not under imminent threat of disease or insect infestation.
+“Protected Tree” – Any existing healthy tree on private land with a DBH of eight (8) inches or greater, located in the setback area, which does not pose an immediate hazard to person or property or is not under imminent threat of disease or insect infestation.

 “Setback Area” – The Portion of the property which constitutes the minimum depth of side, rear and front yards as per the Zoning Bylaw of the Town of Arlington.

 “Tree Fund” – An existing Town account established for the purpose of buying, planting, and maintaining trees in the Town which may receive deposit of contributions in lieu of planting new trees by property owners and fines collected under this By-law.

 “Tree Plan” – A site plan drawn and stamped by a certified land surveyor or engineer showing all Protected Trees in the setback areas, public shade trees near the property, and indicating, on the site plan or in a separate document, which Protected Trees will be retained, which will be removed, and, how critical root zones of each Protected Tree and public shade tree will be protected from damage during site work.

 “Tree Warden” – The Tree Warden or his/her designee.

 B. Additional definitions may be provided in rules and regulations approved by the Select Board where consistent with intent and efficient execution of this By-law.

 Section 3.
 Applicability